Bizum + MONEI

 Taxi drivers

-Many customers don’t carry cash anymore.
+Many customers no longer carry cash.
 As a taxi driver, you’ve probably experienced waiting for a passenger to get cash from an ATM or to find some in their house, possibly never to return.
 A better way is to simply pass the NFC terminal (or your NFC-enabled smartphone) to the passenger in the back seat and collect payment.

 📚 Further reading: Taxi Card Payments: A Simple Guide to Accepting Cashless Payments in Your Taxi